 My name is Adam and, as of this writing, I’m 35 years old.
-I have five passions which I pursue with obsessive pertinacity.
-They are: playing the guitar, love of learning, all-things fitness, boxing and Muay Thai boxing.
+I have five passions that I pursue with obsessive pertinacity.
+They are: playing the guitar, love of learning, all things fitness, boxing and Muay Thai boxing.
 It is the last three of those passions that inspired me to create Hungry4Fitness.

-The predominant highlights of my experiences in boxing and Thai boxing were winning the Royal Marines vs. Royal Navy heavy weight championship and secondly spending five weeks at the world renown Sasiprapa Maui Thai boxing gym in Bangkok, Thailand.
+The predominant highlights of my experiences in boxing and Thai boxing were winning the Royal Marines vs. Royal Navy heavyweight championship and secondly spending five weeks at the world-renowned Sasiprapa Maui Thai boxing gym in Bangkok, Thailand.
 And though I no longer compete I am still actively involved in training and personal development.
 I also enjoy passing on to my students the knowledge and skills I have acquired.

 The Hungry4Fitness website is an extension and continuation of my life-long love of fitness and combat sports.